Sgakuya/Sentiment_Analysis--Naive-Bayes-Classifier/README.md

 enough in most texts that we tested to have much of a difference.

-To improve the system, we could pay closer attention to punctuation and capitalization since in our system we read in the text and convert it all to lowercase for easier classification
+To improve the system, we could pay closer attention to punctuation and capitalization since in our system we read in the text and convert it all to lowercase for easier classification.
+We also included bigrams in our analysis as opposed to monograms.

 _Best results:_
-Accuracy: 74.12371872984016%
+Accuracy: 89.1%
-Precision(positive): 75.8%
+Precision(positive): 85.8%
-Precision(negative): 72.43562077398936%
+Precision(negative): 92.4%

 _Base results:_
 Accuracy: 74.12013475736507%